savinien/MK351/ts/README.md

 5. [ts classes](#tsclass)
 6. [ts modules](#tsmod)

+Main reference [ts documentation](https://www.typescriptlang.org/docs/home.html), in particular the handbook chapters about interfaces and classes.

 <a name="tssetup"></a>
 ## 0. Setup

 Install [node js](https://nodejs.org/en/).
-Choose the Long Time Support (LTS) version --not the current version with latest features.
+Choose the Long Time Support (LTS) version -not the current version with latest features.
 - download the `.pkg` file from the website
 - duoble click on the `.pkg` file to install it